Ficool

 WHP—!

-The doors swung open, groaning each time.
+The doors swung wide, groaning each time.
 The blue-haired woman was the first to hop out, already wearing a smile of her own.

 ...She's basically a mini Ikade.
 Smaller, blue-haired, and with gold eyes instead of brown.

 What is she?
-I cant tell what she is.
-She doesn't have many obvious features, and with her hair cut that short, the ears I can see look completely normal.
+I can't even tell.
+She doesn't have many obvious features, and with her hair cut that short, her ears look completely normal.
 Hmm...

-The others look like any other race...the usual ones too.
+The others looked like any other race... the usual ones too.
 Well, not counting the Lupo...err, Rebbah?
 Whatever.
-But with nothing else to go off...an Anura?
+But with nothing else to go off... an Anura?
 Maybe.

-She ignored everyone else till they were already in front of her, some were looking at her behemoth and some at the caravan itself.
+She kept staring until they were already in front of her, some looking at her behemoth and some at the caravan itself.

 "...lo?"